gitkenan/Data_Structures_and_Algorithms/README.md

 # Data Structures and Algorithms

-Welcome to my repository of solutions for various programming problems!
+Welcome to the world of... various problems!
 Whether they are challenges that popped into my mind or were discovered online, this repository serves as a virtual notepad to showcase my understanding, ability and progression in Python.

 ## Main Goal